Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Place selection

 The eST-Miner evaluates all candidate places and discovers a set of places fitting the input event log based on the noise threshold $\tau$ and the chosen fitness metric.
 As illustrated by the simple example in Figure~\ref{fig:smallexamplecomplete}, simply adding all fitting places to a Petri net indiscriminately may result in deadlocks and unnecessary complexity.
 In this section, we propose an approach aiming to mitigate this problem by selecting a suitable subset of places.

 To motivate our strategy, we first discuss a more complex example.
 Consider the event log $L$ and the set of places $p_1$ to $p_8$ in Figure~\ref{fig:motivationalSelection}.
-For each of the three fitness metrics introduced in Definition~\ref{def:fit}, all places in this (incomplete) subset of candidate places are \emph{fitting} with respect to $L$ and $\tau = 0.75$.
+For each of the three fitness metrics introduced in Definitions~\ref{def:fit} and~\ref{def:fitagg}, all places in this (incomplete) subset of candidate places are \emph{fitting} with respect to $L$ and $\tau = 0.75$.
 Inserting all of these places results in the given Petri net $N$, which can replay only the first trace variant in $L$, corresponding to $60$ \% of the traces.
 The introductory example in Figure~\ref{fig:smallexamplecomplete} illustrates, that the fraction of replayable traces may even decrease to $0$.
 Such a result is undesirable, since it is unnecessarily complex with respect to the behavior it represents, not free of dead parts and likely to disappoint user expectations with respect to fitness.
-In the following, we explore strategies to return a dead-lock free Petri net that is guaranteed to replay at least a faction of $\tau$ traces in the event log by inserting only a selection of the discovered fitting places.
+In the following, we explore strategies to return a deadlock free Petri net that is guaranteed to replay at least a fraction of $\tau$ traces in the event log by inserting only a selection of the discovered fitting places.

 Consider the set of all fitting places discovered during the place candidate evaluation of the eST-Miner.
-Selecting an adequate subset of these places, such that also the resulting Petri net as a whole satisfies the noise threshold $\tau$, is non-trivial for a variety of reasons. {First of all, the definition of an optimal solution is not straightforward, since several maximal subsets of places satisfying this requirement may exist.
-These subsets may differ, for example, in size, fraction of replayable traces, place complexity (number of connected activities) or subjective 'interestingness' measures.} Figure~\ref{fig:combinations} illustrates all maximal sets of places that can be built from the example places given in Figure~\ref{fig:motivationalSelection}.
+Selecting an adequate subset of these places, such that also the resulting Petri net as a whole satisfies the noise threshold $\tau$, is challenging for a variety of reasons.
+While trivial solutions exist, such as not inserting any place at all, defining what the best solution would be is not straightforward, since several maximal subsets of places satisfying this requirement may exist.
+These subsets may differ, for example, in size, fraction of replayable traces, place complexity (number of connected activities) or subjective 'interestingness' measures.
+Figure~\ref{fig:combinations} illustrates all maximal sets of places that can be built from the example places given in Figure~\ref{fig:motivationalSelection}.
 These sets are maximal in the sense that adding any of the other places would decrease the number of replayable log traces.
-Depending on the choice of the minimal fitness threshold~$\tau$, the optimal solution is not clear.
+Depending on the choice of the minimal fitness threshold~$\tau$, the solution considered optimal by the user is unclear.

 Furthermore, even if we have somehow obtained a notion of optimality, first collecting all fitting places and then computing an optimal solution can quickly become unfeasible, both in terms of time complexity and memory requirements.
 This is due to the huge number of fitting but potentially implicit places discovered by the eST-Miner.
 Unfortunately, knowledge of which places are contained in the Petri net is required to identify implicit places reliably.